cosmic-horizon/QWOYN/modules.md

 ## module accounts

+- `active_use` module account
+    - Permanantly linked to Avatar
+    - Enabled at specific location ie. Planetary Portal, Stardock
-- `active_use` module account - game manager can use any items and funds on this module account.
-Everything is managed on off-chain for tokens and nfts put on `active_use` vault.
+    - Game manager can use any items and funds on this module account.
+    - Everything is managed off-chain for tokens and nfts put in `active_use` vault.
+    - Planets only exist in `active_use` account
+- `exit_use` module account
+    -
-- `paused_use` module account - items to be stored when the user paused the game - items and funds on this account can not be transferred to `active_use` without end user's signature and end user also can not withdraw this to his end wallet .
+    - Items and funds on this account can not be transferred to `active_use` without end user's signature and end user also can not withdraw this to his end wallet.
+    - Items can be transferred to opposing player

 ## functions